Skip to content

 Deep-tech / platform pre-application.
 When technology leads and use-cases are unclear, a single Compass can mask option value.
 Maintain a use-case matrix and pair the Compass with an explicit Innovation Waypoint.

 Hyper-growth / scaling.
 One generic Compass won’t fit diverging segments or regions.
-Create a Compass per MVS (Minimum Viable Segment) and instrument updates on a cadence (e.g., quarterly).
+Create a Compass per segment and instrument updates on a cadence (e.g., quarterly).

 Mature enterprise motion.
-Long cycles and layered stakeholders slow learning—Compass risks going stale.
-Combine with system/force mapping (Vector Thinking) to surface opposing forces and mass (MIX) that the Compass alone won’t expose.
+Long cycles and layered stakeholders slow learning, risks that the compass will go stale.
+Combine with system/force mapping (Vector Thinking) to surface opposing forces and mass that the Compass alone won’t expose.

 By business model — common edge cases